BreakyFixy/JeopardyForge/README.md

 4. Open your browser and navigate to `http://localhost:5173`

-## CSV Format Guide
+## CSV Guide

-To create your game questions, prepare a CSV file with the following structure:
+To create your game questions, download the Jeopardy_Template file from the CSV upload screen in the app and populate it with the instructions below or prepare a CSV file from scratch with the following structure:

 ### Format:
 - Row 1: Category names (any number of columns)